 Hot Lake Hotel

-History.
-Built originally in 1864, Hot Lake Hotel drew travelers from all over the world to rural Union County, Oregon.
+Originally built in 1864, Hot Lake Hotel drew travelers from all over the world to rural Union County, Oregon.
 Built over vast hot springs, it was thought that its waters had healing properties.
 In 1917, it was purchased by a wealthy doctor and converted into a half-hospital, half-hotel.
-It housed the most advanced radiation and X-ray treatments available at the time, and was often referred to as “The Mayo Clinic of the West“.
+It housed the most advanced radiation and X-ray treatments available at the time, and was often referred to as “The Mayo Clinic of the West”.
 In the 1930s a fire destroyed most of the medical complex, and carried off scores of patients with it.
 After being refurbished, it became a nursing home, then a mental asylum, and finally a restaurant before falling into disrepair in 1991.
-Recently, it was purchased and remodeled yet again into a luxury hotel, museum, and restaurant by a family of Eastern Oregon copper smiths.
+As of 2003, the Hot Lake Hotel has been bought by David Manuel.
+It was basically a museum until 2010, where it’s also a restaurant, spa, and a bed and breakfast.

-Haunts.
-Let’s review: 19th century hotel, state of the art hospital, nursing home, asylum, restaurant.
-Any one of these places could have been the seen of great haunting, but all of them combined?
-Over a creepy hot spring?
 Let’s start with the fire: shortly afterwards, reports started surfacing of a young boy with severe burns running up and down the stairs or through hallways while laughing.
-At the same time, rumors started that if you stand at the bottom of the staircase leading to the third floor, footsteps will descend and stop immediately in front of you…if you’ve dared to wait for it.
-If you haven’t, they have been known to follow you down the hallway.
-During its stint as a nursing home, employees started reporting rocking chairs rocking of their own volition, slow steps coming from the third floor hallway and rooms, and a phantom noose appearing in one of the third floor bedrooms.
+At the same time, rumors started that if you stood at the bottom of the staircase leading to the third floor, footsteps will descend and stop immediately in front of you.
+Sometimes, they have been known to follow you down the hallway.
+During its stint as a nursing home, employees started reporting rocking chairs moving of their own volition, slow steps coming from the third floor hallway and rooms, and a phantom noose appearing in one of the third floor bedrooms.
 Apparitions of long dead patrons of the hotel dressed in clothing from the early 1900s emerge over the hot springs as steam rises across the water, and drivers on the old highway have often reported being stared at as they drive by figures in the mist who would have to be standing in the water.
 A woman’s screams have been heard coming form the old operating theater, which the new owners converted into a library.
-The new owners go to great lengths to quash any rumors of a haunting, though they seem to be working against decades of evidence…and perhaps the spirits themselves.
+The new owners go to great lengths to quash any rumors of a haunting, do what you will for starting weird conspiracy theories.

-History.
-Seattle, Washington is an eccentric city with an eccentric past.
+Seattle, Washington is an eccentric city with an equally eccentric past.
 The West attracted those who wished to experiment with new medical technologies, including one Dr. Linda Hazzard.
-After settling in Seattle in the early 1900s, Dr. Hazzard opened her own clinic where she claimed she could cure any illness that plagued wealthy women: first, one would be kept on a diet of only hot tomato water for as long as possible, before starting a regime of thrice daily enemas.
-By the end, her patients were so starved and…cleaned out that they died of starvation.
-It was of little mind to Dr. Hazzard, who said some inevitably will die, but she was still convinced that they had been cured of their original illness.
+After settling in Seattle in the early 1900s, Hazzard opened her own clinic where she claimed she could cure any illness that plagued wealthy women: first, one would be kept on a diet of only hot tomato water for as long as possible, before starting a regime of thrice daily enemas.
+By the end, most of her patients died of starvation.
+She was what was known as a “quack doctor” (she committed health fraud), no surprise there.
+Honestly, with a name like “Hazzard,” we wonder why people went to her.

-No one knows how many women Dr. Hazzard killed in this way, though forty seems to be one of the more modest estimates.
-When she was eventually and inevitably brought to trial for these wrongful deaths, she wore the dress she knew made her look the most stunning: a long red dress that had belonged to one of her dead patients.
+No one knows how many women Dr. Hazzard killed this way, modest estimates throw a number around 40 women.
+When she was brought to trial for these wrongful deaths, she wore a long red dress that had belonged to one of her dead patients.
 At the trial, the judge said that he could not imagine such a beautiful woman committing such a crime.
 She was acquitted.
+Weirdly enough, this isn’t the first story of that nature, it goes all the way back to the Greeks.

 Winchester Mystery House